Top 3 Startup Challenges (And What To Do About Them!)

 Growth Management

 You need to remember that valuable lessons can be learned from all those startups that fail.
 You learn from successful startups, just don't blindly focus on that side of the story.
-This tendency to pay attention only to the successes, and overlook the reasons for the failures, is called survivorship bias, and it presents a huge and relatively common struggle for startups.
+This tendency to focus only on successes and overlook the reasons behind failures is known as survivorship bias, and it presents a significant and relatively common challenge for startups.

 Do your best not to compare yourself to other founders or startups.
 Compare yourself with your version of yesterday and focus on what's ahead of you.
 Seek answers to pressing questions or advice in dealing with a struggle, from successes to failures.